Up until now we have tackled some pretty big blogging tasks to get this new blog going.

 Now when you click on that it will open the homepage of your new blog.

-Once you have it looking the way you want it to look in your footer, you’ll just go up to the top right of your editor and click on Text:
+Once you have it looking the way you want it to look in your footer, you’ll just go up to the top right of your editor and click on the three dots on the top right:

 Be sure to read all of the posts in this How To Start Your Own Blog series.
 Don’t miss any of them or you could be setting yourself up for failure.
 Each one is as important as the next.
 Remember, you’re skipping all of the mistakes I have made over the years.